 Kim Napier: Picked a great destination to do it with.
 Mexico, where nomads go.

-Chris Noble: Yeah, I think there's probably few countries in the world that are possibly as misunderstood as Mexico is.
+Chris Noble: Yeah, I think there are probably few countries in the world that are possibly as misunderstood as Mexico is.
 It's copped a lot of bad press over the years.
 But it really is an amazing place and it's an amazing destination.
-I think one of the other things that's key to the approach that we're trying to take is ...
+I think one of the other things that are key to the approach that we're trying to take is ...
 I know personally for me, very much the way in which the way that I travel now has changed in that seek out those people on the ground.
-I seek out local people to really give me better understanding and a better sense of what's going on and not just take that third person view of a place that you sort of wander into and you get a perception.
+I seek out local people to really give me a better understanding and a better sense of what's going on and not just take that third-person view of a place that you sort of wander into and you get a perception.

 I think that's ultimately what this new approach tries to do is to get our writers connected to people on the ground and really start to get people an inside out view of the destination.
 All of those preconceived views that you have and any of those stereotypes of a place sort of wash away when you really get to the heart of it and understand why the people are so proud to live in Mexico and so proud of their culture and history.
 It just gives you that further desire to want and go and experience that and, for me, that is the beauty of travelers getting on the ground and meeting people.
 Really understanding the destination you're in.